denkweise9/Acedia/README.md

 ### FAQ
 - WHERE ARE MY SETTINGS/LOGS?
-    - They're stored in the directory you were in when you started the program.
+    - They're stored in your home/user directory
+    - for example /home/user or C:\Users\USERNAME
 - What operating systems are supported?
     - The following have been tested:
         - GNU/Linux: Arch, Debian 8, Fedora 23, Ubuntu 14.04 LTS